12 Interesting Jobs in Finance

 By far, the most common career path for people with a CFA is a portfolio manager, according to the CFA Institute.
 Twenty-two percent of people who pass the exam end up in this field.
 Portfolio managers often work at investment management firms and oversee a fund or group of funds, making investment decisions and tracking trends.

 Average portfolio manager salary: $112,204

 Traders work closely with portfolio managers, buying and selling securities based on their requests.

 Like traders, brokers buy and sell securities.
 Rather than working with a portfolio manager, however, most brokers operate on behalf of a client.

 Prefer working with individuals rather than companies?
 This role requires a thorough knowledge of taxes, investments, how to plan financial goals, etc.

-Average personal financial advisor salary: $108,090 (If you’re self-employed, the more clients you have, the more money you make.)
+Average personal financial adviser salary: $122,490 (If you’re self-employed, the more clients you have, the more money you make.)

 Many of these jobs have a lot of flexibility in terms of industry.
 Yes, finance students can run right to Wall Street and have a great career.
-But they can also have great careers at nonprofits, startups, the government, etc. Take the time to figure out what makes the most sense for you and your goals.
+But they can also have great careers at places like nonprofits, startups and the government.
+Take the time to figure out what makes the most sense for you and your goals.

-Learn more about career outcomes for students who go through Bentley's Master's in Finance program.
+Interested in learning more?
+Check out more career outcomes for students who go through Bentley's Master of Finance program today!